-- 2.139 A bargaining unit executive committee shall be composed of a minimum of a chair and other members as defined by unit by-laws.
-In the case of a combined bargaining unit, the constituent membership groups shall each have representation on the bargaining unit executive committee. - 2.139.1 For the occasional teacher bargaining unit executive committee, the occasional teacher representative of the unit executive shall be the chair.
-In the absence of an occasional teacher representative, the duties shall be assumed by the unit president or designate. - 2.140 Unit by-laws shall determine the process by which the bargaining unit executive committee is elected and/or appointed, subject to requirements under the handbook.
+- 2.140 A bargaining unit executive committee shall be composed of a minimum of a chair and other members as defined by unit by-laws.
+In the case of a combined bargaining unit, the constituent membership groups shall each have representation on the bargaining unit executive committee. - 2.140.1 For the occasional teacher bargaining unit executive committee, the occasional teacher representative of the unit executive shall be the chair.
+In the absence of an occasional teacher representative, the duties shall be assumed by the unit president or designate, until such time an occasional teacher member is appointed to the position of occasional teacher representative to fill the vacancy, in accordance with unit by-laws and procedures.
+(AGM 2024) - 2.141 Unit by-laws shall determine the process by which the bargaining unit executive committee is elected and/or appointed, subject to requirements under the handbook.